Home > Thailand > Bangkok > St. Andrews Samakee International School

 Sports teams or sport competitions available for students

-The school is very successful in local and national tournaments, and children may join teams to take part in swim meets, cricket, basketball and football competitions.
+The school is very successful in local and national tournaments, and children may join teams to take part in swim meets, basketball and football competitions.

 Facilities at the school